 MEET MY NEEDS!

-We like to hear often that God would supply all our needs (Phi.4: 19).
+We like to hear often that God would supply all our needs (Philippians 4:19).
 I must be doing something wrong or I am not getting what Paul meant?
 All the explanations that I have been gathering are inconsistent with Paul and with Jesus.
-Paul was content with nothing (I Tim.6: 8).
+Paul was content with nothing (I Timothy 6:8).
 Jesus had nowhere to lay his head (Mt.8: 20).
-Jesus told us that we ought to live like the birds (Mt.6: 25-34).
+Jesus told us that we ought to live like the birds (Matthew 6:25-34).
 Have we seen birds sit still?
-Paul lived off the people he preached to and Jesus had wealthy woman care for him (Mk.15: 41).
+Paul lived off the people he preached to and Jesus had wealthy woman care for him (Mark 15:41).

-We are not like Paul or Jesus and therefore we have no claim on God to supply “all” our needs because we and not God set our limits on needs and end up living above what we actually need.
+We are not like Paul or Jesus; and therefore, we have no claim on God to supply “all” our needs because we and not God set our limits on needs and end up living above what we actually need.
 Then we ask God to make up our deficit.
-We even dare to tell the Lord that our shortfall shall delay His kingdom.
+We even dare to tell the Lord that our shortfall shall delay His Kingdom.
 In fact all men and women, even those that live on handouts should not think that God owes them a living.
-Paul also wrote, “if anyone will not work, neither shall he eat” (II Thes.3: 10).
+Paul also wrote, “if anyone will not work, neither shall he eat” (II Thessalonians 3:10).
 Does God not want us to prosper?
-If we invest what we gain, He shall multiply it; but if we hang on, we shall lose it (Mt.25: 14-30).
-And if we gain to enrich ourselves, then we are far too presumptuous about God even meeting our basic needs (Mt.6: 19-20).
+If we invest what we gain, He shall multiply it; but if we hang on, we shall lose it (Matthew 25:14-30).
+And if we gain to enrich ourselves, then we are far too presumptuous about God even meeting our basic needs (Matthew 6:19-20).
 Suppose some are handicapped?
 So am I. When I could not farm anymore, I became a minister.
 The German translation has it, “God shall give us what we need.”
 And it might not be bread but the ability or a way to earn it.